tjhickey724/SpecsGradingApp/MLA-features.md

 Every user must log in using google authentication to see any page in this app.
 When they do they are sent to the mainindex page which has links to two page:
 * MGA - the Math Grading App:   used for the Math 5a, 10a, 10b courses at Brandeis
-* MLAp - the Mastery Learning App: used for any course that adopts the M.A.P approach to teaching
+* MLA - the Mastery Learning App: used for any course that adopts the M.A.P approach to teaching

 Once logged in you have access to a menubar at the top of the page which lets you
 * return to Home